estuaryoss/estuary-discovery/inputs/templates/README.md

-Insert here your custom template, and mount it inside the test runner service container.
+Insert here your custom template, and mount it inside the agent service container.